Frequently Asked Questions by Individuals

 What is my weekly benefit amount (WBA)?

-Roughly 7-10 days after filing, claimants receive a "Wage Information Sheet" in the mail.
+Roughly 7-10 days after filing, claimants receive a "UI Finding Letter" in the mail.
 It contains important information about the claim including the weekly benefit amount and certification day.
 This document is very important; please keep it in a safe place.

 Note: Before any benefits can be paid on a new claim, you must serve a non-paid "waiting week".
 Electronic payments made to eligible individuals are generally available within 2-3 business days of certification.